October 26, 2021

 How To Migrate Your Website From One Host To Another

 You’re ready to make the move to managed hosting for your Magento or WordPress site.
+Or, you could be upgrading to a VPS or dedicated server.
 You have a new service at Nexcess, but how do you actually make the leap?

 Keep reading to learn how to migrate your website from one host to another — in this case, from AWS to Nexcess fully managed hosting.